nighthawkcoders/nighthawk_csa/README.md

 * Start after “network.target” has been started
 * ExecStart is the command that executes JAR

 Create a 'service' file like the one below and place it in: /etc/systemd/system/<your_service_file>.service.
-Replace nighthawk reference and other content as applicable to your project.
+* Replace nighthawk_csa reference or jar file name as applicable to your project
+* Ubuntu images replace User=pi with User=ubuntu

     [Unit]
     Description=Java